Contents

 Employees must ensure that they are complying with the expectations of this policy to support the reputation of the trust and, where relevant, of their profession.
 Employees must make sure that they conduct themselves online in the same manner that would be expected of them in any other situation, to uphold the reputation of the trust and, where relevant, the reputation of their profession.
 Employees who use social media will be responsible for ensuring that they are aware of this policy and understand the content and principles of the policy.

 Employees who are named on social media, for example within a review of the trust or service, should seek advice from their manager who will raise with the Communication and People Experience teams.
 If an employee notices that another employee is named on social media they must report this to their line manager for exploration and support.
-Employees should not respond to comments made about themselves or other colleagues and instead should seeks support from the trust.
+Employees should not respond to comments made about themselves or other colleagues and instead should seek support from the trust.

 4.3 Communication team